 If you’re looking for a swishy homebase for a Lucerne getaway, the Grand Hotel National is a fine choice.
 Our stay was pretty much perfect – from the opulent furnishings and lakeside location to the friendly service and scrumptious breakfast.
 As with many things in Switzerland, a stay here doesn’t come cheap, but with life as short as it is, I say live a little and treat yourself!
 I promise you won’t regret it.

-I was welcomed as a guest of Grand Hotel National Luzern, but all opinions are honest and my own 🙂
+I hope you enjoyed my Grand Hotel National Lucerne review!
+DISCLAIMER: I was welcomed as a guest of Grand Hotel National Luzern, but all opinions are honest and my own 🙂 This post also contains affiliate links, which means I make a small commission if you purchase from my link.
+Thanks as always for your support!

 Pin for later: